Power Apps Variables

 Formulas

-- Create Formulas in the App.Formulas property.
+- Create formulas in the App.Formulas property.

 Global Variables

-- The value of the variable does NOT change unless you update it yourself using another Set function.
+- The value of the variable does not change unless you update it yourself using another Set function.

 Local Variables